datatags/InfinitodeWheelSolver/README.md

 `R` means "respin", and `N` means "new wheel".
 Easy!

+> Note: these correspond 1:1 to the buttons you should hit on the interface; there's no indicator for respinning after landing on a multiplier because there's no button for that, you just spin again.
+In other words, `NR` means you should do "purchase wheel" followed by "purchase respin", not just "purchase wheel" and then use your free spin.

 The third column, outside any brackets, is the list of desired items that would be acquired from doing these steps.

 The last column, in parenthesis, is the list of non-desired items that would be acquired.